sefeoglu/dcat-converter/README.md

 # DCAT Converter
 The project converts the oai_dc formatted meta data into dcat_ap format and save them in rdf format.
+This converter has been integrated to harvest the data of Berlin University Alliance.
+The portal of this project is available since last November: [META4BUA](https://meta4bua.fokus.fraunhofer.de/datasets?locale=en)

 ## Project Folder Structure
 ````